Renatochaz/starter-academic/content/authors/admin/_index.md

 My master's dissertation econometric research code is fully open for researches interested in studying the functional programming used in R to clean financial data, do regression models and data visualization.
 The most complex econometrics models using System-GMM are also avaliable in Stata language.
 The repository link and a short description are in the [Master's project page.]({{< ref "/project/masters_project" >}})

-Feel free to contact me at: renato.ch@usp.br and to enter my Discord server of machine learning studies (portuguese): https://discord.gg/qmrWRHMNyy
+Feel free to contact me at: renato.ch@usp.br and to our Discord community of machine learning studies (portuguese): https://discord.gg/qmrWRHMNyy